Educational Requirements

 Pros

-- Competitive salary and benefits.
+- Competitive salary and benefits packages.

-- Opportunity for professional growth.
+- Opportunity for professional growth and development.

-- Chance to contribute to healthcare.
+- Chance to make a significant impact on healthcare.

-- Opportunities for specialization.
+- Opportunities for continuous learning and skill enhancement.

 Cons

-- High level of responsibility.
+- High level of responsibility and accountability.